apalache-mc/apalache/COORDINATION.md

 ###### How do we prioritize work?

-We are currently considering 3 different prioritization schemes:
+We considered 3 different prioritization schemes:

 1. Action Priority Matrix: This works by us placing our tasks on a matrix according to _impact_ and _effort_.
 Then we analyze the resulting matrix and